Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Open the cart page.2.
-Verify that the cart has no products.3.
-Click the "Proceed to Payment" or "Checkout" button.
+1. Open the cart page.
+2. Verify that the cart has no products.
+3. Click the "Proceed to Payment" or "Checkout" button.

 ### Expected Result

+Expected Result:
-Expected Result: -The button should be disabled.-User should not reach the payment page. -Appropriate message should inform the user that the cart is empty.
-Actual Result: -User is able to click "Proceed to Payment".-Payment page opens even though the cart has no items.
+-The button should be disabled.
+-User should not reach the payment page.
+-Appropriate message should inform the user that the cart is empty.
+Actual Result:
+-User is able to click "Proceed to Payment".
+-Payment page opens even though the cart has no items.

 ------------------------------------------------------------------------